Feifan-Liu1/36350/README.md

 # 36350
-R course
+Temporary edit.

-This is my first edit to the GitHub.
+This is my first edit to the GitHub repo.